 There are many different causes of toothache, some more serious than others.
-One particularly painful—and potentially dangerous—cause is an abscessed tooth.
+One particularly painful and potentially dangerous cause is an abscessed tooth.
 An abscessed tooth is an infection at the root of the tooth or between the gum and the tooth.
-It requires immediate medical attention because the infection can spread from the root of the tooth to the surrounding bones.
+It requires immediate medical attention because the infection can spread from the tooth’s root to the surrounding bones.
 Yet, many people are unaware of the causes, symptoms, and treatment options for this painful infection.

 Causes and Symptoms

 An abscessed tooth occurs when there’s an opening in the tooth’s enamel that allows bacteria to spread to the pulp, which is the center of the tooth.
 These openings in the enamel often occur due to severe, untreated tooth decay.
 Other potential causes include periodontal disease and trauma to the tooth.
 While it’s not possible to definitively diagnose an abscessed tooth at home, there are some common symptoms you can be on the lookout for:

 - Tooth sensitivity.
 While tooth sensitivity can have several other causes, extreme and persistent sensitivity to hot or cold temperatures is worth further investigating.

 - Tooth pain when chewing food.
 If chewing food is extremely painful for you, an abscessed tooth might be the culprit behind your discomfort.